Craving male attention, Fiona says disappointment and inspiration from friends led her to pursue a different kind of love

 "I struggled with selfishness and sexual immorality; even though my conscience told me that what I was doing was wrong."

-Fiona had attended Sunday school and a Christian youth group in South Africa, but she says she did not understand the beliefs of Christianity until she observed the lifestyle of nursing friends at her university.
+Fiona had attended Sunday school and a Christian youth group, but she says she did not understand the beliefs of Christianity until she observed the lifestyle of nursing friends at her university.

-"They would get up early most mornings and do Bible study together or by themselves in their rooms, went to church and, most of all, they practised what they believed.
+"On most mornings, they would study the Bible together or by themselves in their rooms, they went to church and, most of all, they practiced what they believed.

 "I could see this by the way they did not drink a lot when they went out, they dated boys that shared the same Christian values and they were always kind and caring, putting others before themselves," she shares.